Domingo Acevedo

-Domingo Antonio Acevedo (born March 6, 1994) is a Dominican professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
+Domingo Antonio Acevedo (born March 6, 1994) is a Dominican professional baseball pitcher for the Piratas de Campeche of the Mexican League.
 Listed at 6 ft 7 in and 240 lb, he throws and bats right-handed.
-For a few hours on July 21, 2018, Acevedo was on the Yankees’ active roster, but did not appear in a game, earning him the distinction of being a “phantom ballplayer”, a distinction which he held until his MLB debut in 2021.
+For a few hours on July 21, 2018, Acevedo was on the New York Yankees’ active roster, but did not appear in a game, earning him the distinction of being a “phantom ballplayer”, a distinction which he held until his Major League Baseball (MLB) debut in 2021.
+He has previously played in MLB for the Oakland Athletics.

 Career

 New York Yankees

-Acevedo signed with the New York Yankees as an international free agent in 2012 for a $7,500 signing bonus.
+Acevedo signed with the New York Yankees as an international free agent on March 3, 2013, for a $7,500 signing bonus.
 He made his professional debut in 2013 with the Dominican Summer League Yankees where he had a 1–2 win–loss record and a 2.63 earned run average (ERA) in 11 games (ten starts) and spent 2014 with the Gulf Coast Yankees where he pitched to a 0–1 record and 4.11 ERA in only five starts.
 Acevedo started 2015 with the Charleston RiverDogs, making one start before going on the disabled list.
 When he returned from injury he was sent to the Staten Island Yankees.
 In 12 starts between the two teams he compiled a 3–0 record, 1.81 ERA, and 1.11 WHIP.
 He started 2016 with Charleston, and later joined the Tampa Yankees.
 He finished 2016 with a 5–4 record and a 2.61 ERA in 18 combined starts between the two teams.

 Acevedo began the 2017 season with Tampa and was promoted to the Trenton Thunder and Scranton/Wilkes-Barre RailRiders throughout the season.
 He appeared in the 2017 All-Star Futures Game.
 In 23 combined starts between Tampa, Trenton and Scranton/Wilkes-Barre Acevedo was 6–6 with a 3.25 ERA.
 The Yankees added him to their 40-man roster after the season.

 In 2018, Acevedo began the season with Trenton.
 He spent six weeks on the disabled list due to a blister.
 The Yankees promoted him to the major leagues on July 21, but in only a few hours, he was optioned back to Double-A. He finished the year with a 3–3 record and 2.99 ERA between Staten Island and Scranton.

 Acevedo was released by the Yankees organization on August 23, 2019.
-He re-signed on a minor league deal on August 26.
-He finished the year with an 8–1 record and 4.35 ERA in 51 2/3 innings between Scranton and Trenton.
+He re–signed with the team on a minor league contract on August 26.
+Acevedo finished the year with an 8–1 record and 4.35 ERA in 51 2/3 innings between Scranton and Trenton.
 Acevedo did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On November 2, 2020, he elected free agency.